leon-arndt/unity-gamedev-blog/about.md

 Battle Hordes - Idle Kings, Xyrality GmbH, Android (2022).
 Mobile idle game in a medieval setting.

-Desert Explorer, Broken Start GbR, Android (2021).
+Desert Explorer, Broken Star GbR, Android (2021).
 City-building game about a wizard in the desert.

 Horizon Beyond, Self-published (2019).
 VR game about flying through the clouds.